 In a recent interview, Dan Abnett says they often have to chose between conflicting versions of the same tale when they write it up for inclusion in this series, and that they think of these books as what actually happened, and the versions of the tales we know from earlier works being the versions as filtered through 10,000 years of oral history repetition between the Heresy and Warhammer40k proper.

-The Last Church which takes place during the Age of Strife heavly implies Terra wasn't as bad as the Emperor makes it out to be as most of the world's nations and peaceful travel can take place between them.
+The Last Church, which takes place during the Age of Strife, heavily implies Terra wasn't as bad as the Emperor makes it out to be as most of the world's nations exist and peaceful travel can take place between them.